Shoulder Stretches and Mobility Exercises for Seniors

 FAQ

-Most gentle shoulder mobility can be repeated daily when it stays comfortable and does not create pinching.
+Yes.
+Gentle shoulder mobility can be repeated daily as long as it stays comfortable and does not create pinching.